certbot/certbot/docs/contributing.rst

 .. code-block:: shell

-   cd docs
-   make clean html SPHINXBUILD=../venv/bin/sphinx-build
+   make -C docs clean html

 This should generate documentation in the ``docs/_build/html`` directory.